Cleaning Decorative Glass

 We recommend using a soft demister pad that is usually used for wiping the inside of a car windscreen.
 Some pads are yellow but we recommend using a white demister pad to make sure none of the yellow dye in the pad transfers onto the etched glass.
 Just use the pad without any cleaner and gently rub the glass with the minimum of pressure.
 Never use an abrasive product such as wire wool or a pan scrubber on the decorative side of the glass.

-Our Leaded glass panels are made using Overlay Stained Glass films and pre-coloured lead strips so it is very important to clean the glass with materials that are not too aggressive.
+Our Overlay Stained Glass Windows and Doors are made using Overlay Stained Glass films and pre-coloured lead strips so it is very important to clean the glass with materials that are not too aggressive.
 Pre-coated Lead Strip such as Ebony or Aged lead (our Option 2) must only be cleaned using a damp cloth or a soft cloth.
 Do not use any chemical cleaner or abrasive cloth. gently clean around the lead and do not rub the lead too hard.

 Decorative glass can be cleaned using glass cleaner that is not alcohol based or isopropanol based.
 These chemicals may be too strong and remove colour from lead strips.
 If your preferred method of cleaning glass is to use a spray or ‘squirt on’ glass cleaner, only use a water based glass cleaner.
 Natural Lead – Options 1 and 3 can be cleaned easily with a soft damp cloth.
 This lead will oxidise but over time, with regular cleaning, the appearance of the lead will settle and become a consistent grey finish.